Finance · Every dollar, on the record

 This is where the running totals will live - in, out, by week, by category.

 What you’ll see when it’s live - a running total of money in, a running total of money out, the same numbers broken down by week and by category (payroll, travel, rent, materials, ads, compliance), and the full transaction list with date, amount, and what it paid for.
+Refresh this page and it’ll update as the data comes in.

 Ledger goes live after the bank account opens and the first FEC reporting cycle closes.
-Expected mid-to-late June 2026.

 What the campaign pays for